Marnold212/CamLab-K64F/README.md

 ## Installing GNU Arm Embedded Toolchain

-On windows download .exe from https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads for correct major version (INSERT HERE).
+On windows download .exe from https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads for correct major version - Currenty latest supported is v9 2019-q4-major.
 Run the .exe file and select the add to PATH option in the installer.
 Check path of installation specifically the bin file as this path will be required.

 ## Installing mbed-CLI 1